biomurph/DINACON_Hummingbird_Heartbeats/README.md

 - Convert a binary file and save it as a .csv file
 - Convert a binary file and print it to the serial port
 - Read sensor data without logging
+- Select duration of recording
+	- 5, 10, 15, 20 Seconds
+	- Stored in non volatile EEPROM

 It is recommended to follow a specific series of steps to use the interface efficiently.
 Though it is not possible to screw it up really bad, it can be confusing without this guide.
 Here are the steps for success: